 Why do my older monthly statements look different?

-In January 2022, we made changes to the categorisation of your fees and funds from sales in your monthly statements.
+In January, 2022, we made changes to the categorization of your fees and funds from sales in your monthly statements.
 Monthly statements for 2021 and prior years were not changed.

 To see your Sales & Credits total, meaning your Etsy Payments sales minus payment processing fees and taxes collected by Etsy, filter the Type by Sale and sum the Net column.